Jose01000111/Ubuntu-Install/README.md

+### Installing Ubuntu on VirtualBox (Windows Host)

+This lab was completed to get familiar with virtualization and practice installing a Linux-based operating system inside a virtual machine using Oracle VirtualBox.
+The goal is to build a clean and isolated Ubuntu environment for future cybersecurity, networking, and Linux administration labs.

 #### 🧪 Lab Tasks
 #### Step 1: Installing Oracle VirtualBox
 I started by downloading the latest version of VirtualBox for Windows: